 Convocation

-Convocation celebrates the beginning of your academic journey as a Westminster student.
+Convocation is a ceremony marking the start of the academic year.
+For first-year students, it is an opportunity to celebrate the beginning of your academic journey as a Westminster student.
 It's an opportunity for the Westminster community to formally welcome you, recognize the importance of your educational work, and vocalize a commitment to supporting you as you pursue your education.
-You'll hear from a variety of leaders on campus, including the college president, provost, and student body president, and have the opportunity to bond with your fellow classmates as you begin this momentous journey together.
+You'll hear from a variety of leaders on campus, including the university president, provost, and student body president, and have the opportunity to bond with your fellow classmates as you begin this momentous journey together.

 Alma Mater